archlinux/aur/README.md

 [[_TOC_]]

+### Installation

+From the AUR: `paru -S linux-xanmod-rog linux-xanmod-rog-headers`

+Or clone the repo and `makepkg -Ccsri` to manually build and install

 ### Major changes vs `linux-xanmod-edge`

   * Xanmod-rog builds for the `x86-64-v3` μarch target by default, this boosts kernel performance by ~10-15%